ChristianKlass/home-media-server/readme.md

 PGID=1001
 USERDIR=/path/to/keep/stuff             # I use this to store the media/download/config stuff

-POSTGRES_GRAFANA_PASSWORD=postgres      # you can change these to whatever you like POSTGRES_GRAFANA_USER=postgres-grafana  # i'm just putting these values here as an POSTGRES_GRAFANA_DB=postgres-grafana    # example. :D
 ```

 To get the PUID and PGID, you can run `id` in your terminal and it will give you some output like: